 The Belfast soundtrack includes music by Van Morrison, Ruby Murray and Love Affair.
-This info article contains spoilers for Kenneth Branagh’s 2021 movie.
+This info article contains spoilers and song details for Kenneth Branagh’s 2021 movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Belfast stars Jude Hill as Buddy, a nine-year-old who grows up during The Troubles in Northern Ireland.
 Caitríona Balfe and Jamie Dornan co-star as Ma and Pa, respectively, while Judi Dench and Ciarán Hinds round out the main cast as the young protagonist’s grandparents.
 The storyline follows the family as they collectively make a decision about their future.
 Musician Van Morrison scored the 97-minute film and recorded several tracks for the Oscar-nominated drama, which prominently features popular music from the 1960s.
 Here’s every song in Belfast.

 Read More at VV — Soundtracks of Cinema: ‘Drive My Car’

 Belfast Soundtrack: Every Song in the 2021 Movie

 - “Down to Joy” by Van Morrison (00:01:00): The Belfast soundtrack song scores the opening sequence.
 The camera pans over the H & W facility.
 The music continues during a city-themed montage.

 - “Star Trek Theme” by Alexander Courage (00:11:00): Buddy and Will (Lewis McAskie) watch television at home.
 Ma speaks with Granny (Dench).
 Star Trek’s Captain Kirk narrates on the TV show.